Key Takeaways

 Next.js works really well with headless setup because it can fetch content directly from the CMS and turn it into static pages.
 What this does is that it keeps the frontend fast and easier to manage compared to typical theme-based systems.

 In this blog, I’ll cover why using Next.js with a headless CMS makes sense, and some of its benefits.
-Then I’ll build a small blog project that connects to Contentful to fetch and display articles locally.
-Lastly, I’ll also deploy the project on a live Cloudways server.
+Then I’ll build a small blog project that connects to Contentful to fetch the data and display articles locally.

 Why Use Next.js with a Headless CMS?